John Yakabuski

 John A. Yakabuski ECO (born June 14, 1957) is a Canadian politician who served as Ontario Minister of Natural Resources and Forestry from 2018 to 2021 in the Doug Ford cabinet.
-He is a Progressive Conservative member of the Legislative Assembly of Ontario who was elected in the eastern Ontario riding of Renfrew—Nipissing—Pembroke in 2003.
+He was a Progressive Conservative member of the Legislative Assembly of Ontario who was elected in the eastern Ontario riding of Renfrew—Nipissing—Pembroke in 2003.
 His father, Paul Yakabuski, was also a Tory Member of Provincial Parliament (MPP) for the area from 1963 to 1987.

 Background

 Yakabuski is a former real estate sales representative, and was for twenty years the owner and operator of Yakabuski's Home Hardware in Barry's Bay, Ontario.
 At the time of his election, he was a member of the steering committee of St. Francis Memorial Hospital's Capital Equipment Campaign.
 He is also active in the local Lutheran church.
 His late brother, Kim Yakabuski, was the life partner of former Liberal Attorney-General Ian Scott.
 His brother, Konrad Yakabuski, is a columnist for The Globe and Mail.
 He and his wife Vicky have four children.